Whisker17/sdk-demo/src/swap/README.md

-# Market
+# Swap

 ### toJSONString

-You can use this function to converts market object into string.
+You can use this function to convert market object into string.

 ```typescript
 const sdk = await SDK.initialize(endpoint);